-In a Supervisory Control and Data Acquisition (SCADA) system there are a lot of communication between master stations and RTUs.
+In a Supervisory Control and Data Acquisition (SCADA) system, there is a lot of communication between master stations and Remote Terminal Units (RTUs).
 An RTU accepts commands from master stations to operate control points, set analog output levels, and provide responses.

-In turn, master stations receive status updates, analog readings, and general data from RTUs.
+In turn, master stations receive status updates, analog readings, and general data from RTU boxes.

 Imagine trying to have a conversation with a person that doesn't speak the same language as you.
 If you both don't speak the same language, then there's no effective exchange of information.

-The same thing happens to your equipment, a significant part of any SCADA system involves matching the protocol and communication parameters between connected devices so they can talk to each other.
+The same thing happens to your equipment.
+A significant part of any SCADA network involves matching the protocol and communication parameters between connected devices so they can talk to each other.